NeuroJSON/jnifti/JNIfTI_specification.md

 Again, because the extension data buffer has very little semantic information, the use of such buffer is not recommended.
-Please consider converting the data to meaningful JData structures and store it to the JNifTi document as auxiliary data.
+Please consider converting the data to meaningful JData structures and store it to the JNIfTI document as auxiliary data.

 Data Orgnization and Grouping
 ------------------------

-To facilitate the organization of multiple neuroimaging datasets, JNifTi supports **optional** data grouping mechanisms similar to those defined in the JData specification.
+To facilitate the organization of multiple neuroimaging datasets, JNIfTI supports **optional** data grouping mechanisms similar to those defined in the JData specification.

-In a JNifTi document, one can use **"NIFTIGroup"** and **"NIFTIObject"** to organize datasets in a hierarchical form.
+In a JNIfTI document, one can use **"NIFTIGroup"** and **"NIFTIObject"** to organize datasets in a hierarchical form.
 They are equivalent to the **`"_DataGroup_"`** and **`"_DataSet_"`** constructs, respectively, as defined in the JData specification, but are specifically applicable to neuroimaging data.
 The format of `"NIFTIGroup"` and `"NIFTIObject"` are identical